syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 ## onRendererCreated

 Triggers when the axis renderer is created.
-This callback can be used to obtain the [`AxisController`] instance, which is used to access the the public methods in the axis.
-[Note: Properties like, initialVisibleMinimum, initialVisibleMaximum, initialZoomFactor and initialZoomPosition work's at initial time only.
-For dynamic update, AxisController APIs should be used]
+This callback can be used to obtain the [`AxisController`] instance, which is used to access the the public properties in the axis.
+Here, you can customize the following properties.

+* [`initialVisibleMinimum`] - to get and set the visible minimum of the axis.
+* [`initialVisibleMaximum`] - to get and set the visible maximum of the axis.
+* [`initialZoomFactor`] - to get and set the zoom factor of the axis.
+* [`initialZoomPosition`] - to get and set the zoom position of the axis.

 {% tabs %}
 {% highlight dart %}